jwnwilson/hexrepo/README.md

 Bugs:
 - Setup backend
     - back port fixes to template
-        - Update terraform in template to remove db infra and locals
+        - Add test to create cookie cutter project then run "make test"
     - update git patch logic to create new files then apply patch
     - Improve hextech cli with pipx
     - Setup project to schedule bastion up / down time based on ec2 and rds tags